stoermelder/vcvrack-packone/docs/transit/Transit.md

 1. In Read-mode on TRANSIT, short-press a snapshot-button to load the snapshot you want to assign.
 2. On the pad, right-click the point (A–H) and choose _Bind snapshot_.

 The point is now linked to the chosen snapshot.
-The point only contributes to the output if the bound TRANSIT-snapshot is actually stored (i.e. its slot is _used_); binding an empty slot leaves the point dark.
+The point only contributes to the output if the bound TRANSIT-snapshot is actually stored (i.e. its slot is _used_); a point bound to an empty slot looks the same on the pad but has no effect.
 If the bound TRANSIT-snapshot has a custom label, that label is shown when hovering over the pad point.

 To unbind, right-click a point and choose _Unbind snapshot_ — the point returns to its _No snapshot_ state and does not contribute to the output.
-The same menu also has an _Unbind snapshot_ entry, and the snapshot's own TRANSIT-slot is not affected.
+The snapshot's own TRANSIT-slot is not affected.
+Binding and unbinding always apply to the currently active snapshot-set only.

 In addition to the context-menu binding, a snapshot can be assigned to a pad point by **dragging the LED button** of the snapshot on TRANSIT (or on a +T expander) and **dropping it onto the pad**.
 This works on any of the snapshot buttons in the chain.